LSEG-API-Samples/Example.RTSDK.Java.MavenPomGenerator/README.md

 ## <a id="Introduction"></a>Introduction

-[Refinitiv Real-Time SDK (Java Edition)](https://developers.refinitiv.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs that aim to simplify development through a strong focus on ease of use and standardized access to a broad set of Refinitiv proprietary content and services via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.
+[LSEG Real-Time SDK (Java Edition)](https://developers.lseg.com/en/api-catalog/refinitiv-real-time-opnsrc/rt-sdk-java) (RTSDK, formerly known as Elektron SDK) is a suite of modern and open source APIs that aim to simplify development through a strong focus on ease of use and standardized access to a broad set of Refinitiv proprietary content and services via the proprietary TCP connection named RSSL and proprietary binary message encoding format named OMM Message.
 The capabilities range from low latency/high-performance APIs right through to simple streaming Web APIs.

 The SDK has been released on the [Maven Central Repository](https://central.sonatype.com/) to support the modern Java development life cycle since the RTSDK Java (formerly known as Elektron SDK) version 1.2.
 The Maven Central Repository supported also lets SDK compatibilities with the Java build automation tools like [Gradle](https://gradle.org/) and [Apache Maven](https://maven.apache.org/).
 This helps Java developers to build RTSDK Java applications, manage its dependencies (Java Developers do not need to manually manage different versions of jar files anymore), and better collaboration in the team.

 The RTSDK Java package comes with the Gradle build tool supported by default.
 Some developers who are using Maven might feel difficult to try the SDK example codes in their Maven development workflow.

 To make Maven developers life easier, I am creating simple tool for generating RTSDK Java Examples Maven's pom.xml file to run the RTSDK Java example source code.
 The tool supports RTSDK Java since the rebranding version 2.0.0.L1 (EMA/ETA 3.6.0), and you can customize the configuration file to make it supports the future versions of the SDK.